Graywing13/mj/README.md

 >    - ex.
 Accessing the 5th item of a 0-indexed array: `arr[4]`
 > 10) Once that is fixed, run your code again and check the output.
 >
-> Congrats, you have completed this section.
+> Congratulations, you have completed this section.

 <br />